 Concerned that you can't afford Carnegie Mellon University?
 Don’t allow that to stop you from submitting an application since 54.0% of students get financial help.
 Score higher than 32 on the ACT?
 That is over the typical applicant score, so you have a good possibility of getting in.
 Ever wish you had a simple way to find out how a school is performing across all areas?
 Now you do.
 Have a look at Carnegie Mellon University's scorecard.

 Every student who is interested in Computer Information Systems needs to check out University of Pennsylvania.
 University of Pennsylvania offers graduate degrees in cis for those interested in an advanced degree.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.0% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 Every student who is interested in Computer Information Systems has to check out New York University.
-Soon after getting their bachelor's degree, cis students typically earn an average of $59,778 at the beginning of their careers.
+New York University offers graduate degrees in cis for those interested in an advanced degree.
 The location in a major city is great for scholars trying to find adequate opportunities for social networking, adventure, and exploration.

 It's hard to find a better school than Cornell University if you wish to study Computer Information Systems.
-Cornell University computer information systems students earn 32.3% more than the standard cis grad.
+In addition to its bachelor's programs, Cornell University offers graduate degrees in CIS.
 Ithaca, New York is an ideal environment for college students who enjoy the fast-paced urban lifestyle.